-Undeniably one of the cutest and most youthful cuts is the surfer boy hairstyle.
-This medium to long haircut is simple, unstructured, and defined by its tousled appearance.
+The surfer hairstyle is undeniably one of the cutest and most youthful cuts.
+This medium to a long haircut is simple, unstructured, and defined by its tousled appearance.
 For this reason, the cut complements naturally textured hair and will give your son an effortlessly cool, unstructured finish.
 You can part the hair in the middle or on the side to draw attention to the face and complement the features.

 17. Choppy Haircut with Bangs

 Bangs are an excellent addition to any haircut and are a great way to highlight the features.
 They are also youthful and a great way to transform even the simplest haircut.
 A choppy cut refers to the layers that are added to the hair.
 These layers will give the hair movement and volume.
 Layering is ideal for thin or thick hair.
 On thin hair, it can give the illusion of fuller, thicker hair, whereas on thick hair, it can remove the weight and bulk.

 Spiky hair can be created on various hair textures and, depending on how bold the wearer wants them to be, can be styled to be long or short.
 Rigid spikes that are created with stronghold products can be appealing because they look rebellious.
 However, soft, messy spikes are flattering and easy to wear.
 The result is a natural, textured finish that is fun and youthful.

 The bubble ponytail is one of the simplest updos and is beloved because of its versatility.
 To make a bubble braid, you will add hair elastics down the length of a ponytail, stopping at intervals to create a bubble-like shape with the hair.
 It is ideal for all hair textures and lengths, and you can experiment with how big or small you want the bubbles to be.
 This is also great for adding colored or patterned elastics to personalize the look.